zovoilis-lab/Flye/README.md

 Flye is using repeat graphs to identify genomic repeats and optimally resolve them, which results into accurate assemblies.
-In difference to the current state-of-the-art approaches, Flye does not error-correct input reads, thus the assembly is faster.
+In difference to the current state-of-the-art approaches, Flye does not error-correct input reads, thus the process is faster.
 Flye also includes a special mode for metagenome assembly.

 Latest updates